notengrafik/fdf2xfdf/README.md

 # fdf2xfdf

-Converts exported PDF annotation from FDF to XFDF.
+Converts exported PDF annotations from FDF to XFDF.
+Support for forms data is marginal.

 ## Motivation